 Theme Park Design Degree Programme

-This will depend on the specific interest of the student.
-However, all students have to submit a work portfolio (concept design, animated short films, or story pitch )as part of their application.
+It will depend on the specific interest of the student.
+However, all students have to submit a work portfolio (concept design, animated short films, or story pitches)as part of their application.

-What Jobs Will I Attract as a Theme Park Engineer?
+What Jobs Will I Attract As A Theme Park Engineer?

 You could become a concept artist.
 Concept artists are people who are responsible for sketching and planning the design of a theme park.
-In most cases, as a concept artist, you will work hand-in-hand with an architect, or assume the role of the architect.
+In most cases, as a concept artist, you will work hand-in-hand with an architect or assume the role of the architect.

-What Does the Future Hold for Theme Park Engineers?
+What Does The Future Hold For Theme Park Engineers?